nokia/stm-benchmark/README.md

 - [Cats STM](https://github.com/TimWSpence/cats-stm) in folder [cats-stm](/cats-stm).
   - We run the Cats STM transactions on a Cats Effect runtime, which they're designed to run on.
+  - We disable tracing in the runtime, to avoid the negative performance impact.
   - Cats STM doesn't have a built-in `TArray` or similar type, so we use `Array[TVar[A]]` for the board matrices.
 - [CHOAM](https://github.com/durban/choam) in folder [choam](/choam)
   - This is technically not an STM, but close enough (this algorithm doesn't require _everything_ from an STM, e.g., there is no need for the `orElse` combinator).
   - We run the `Rxn`s on a Cats Effect runtime, which they're designed to run on.
+  - We disable tracing in the runtime, to avoid the negative performance impact.
   - For the board matrices we use the built-in `Ref.array` in CHOAM.
 - [ScalaSTM](https://github.com/scala-stm/scala-stm) in folder [scala-stm](/scala-stm)
   - We've implemented 2 versions: